 Why so little money?

 It’s expensive to run a bike race.
 It’s one thing to mount a camera on a tripod in a football stadium for 90 minutes, another to ensure an unbroken live link as a race progresses across a mountain range.
 For three weeks.
 So the TV rights come with a big cost, the production is pricey.
-Also we might like to think cycling is a huge sport and there are claims the Tour de France is the world’s third biggest sports event after the FIFA World Cup and the Olympics but cycling just isn’t that big a deal and the advertising sold during a race isn’t worth that much, by definition most of a grand tour takes place on mid-week days on a mid-afternoon slot and so watch coverage of the Giro or Tour and the adverts are typically for funeral plans or calcium-enriched vitamin pills rather than sports cars and smartphones.
+Also we might like to think cycling is a huge sport and there are claims the Tour de France is the world’s third biggest sports event after the FIFA World Cup and the Olympics but this claim is bogus.
+Cycling just isn’t that big a deal, it doesn’t get huge audiences and the advertising sold during a race isn’t worth that much, by definition most of a grand tour takes place on mid-week days on a mid-afternoon slot.
+See of yourself as coverage of the Giro or Tour features low rent adverts for funeral plans and calcium-enriched vitamin pills rather than saloon cars and smartphones.

 It’s also free, cycling teams don’t have ticket sales that often go to football or basketball teams.
 Nobody is going to sell tickets to access to the Stelvio or Galibier.
-For starters it’d be near-impossible to fence off an open mountain side and reserve for paid admissions only but the moment you put a price on attending is the moment people would question whether it’s worth it and start to ask for things in return, such as toilets, food, television screens and more.
+For starters it’d be near-impossible to fence off an open mountain.
+More importantly the moment you put a price on attending it is the moment people would question whether it’s worth it and start to ask for things in return, such as toilets, food, television screens and more.
 You can do VIP zones in contained areas but can’t ticket everyone.